BrunoScholles98/GigaSistemica-Advancing-Systemic-Health-Diagnostics-through-AI/README.md

 ---

+### Data Request

+If you wish to access any of the datasets associated with the projects described in this repository, please get in touch as detailed in the **Contact** section.
+All requests will be evaluated to ensure compliance with ethical standards and data-sharing agreements.

+---

 ### Future Directions
 The GigaSistêmica project continues to evolve, with current efforts focused on:
 - **Fine-tuning a Large Language Model (LLM):** Development of a multimodal system that integrates imaging and text-based data for comprehensive systemic health analysis.
 This project is in its early stages.